miklevin/MikeLev.in/_posts/2024-12-26-flow-state-idea-capture-vs-organization.md

 you jotted on your hand makes it into that text-file.
 But still, it's unwieldy.
-It's my old "no time to organize" mentality that has kept me a technology artisan into my mid-fifties, and not my own gallery owner or at least retired artisan, haha!
+It's my old "no time to organize" mentality that has kept me a technology artisan into my mid-fifties, and not my own gallery owner or at least retired artisan, ahaha!
 But there's time.
 The iron is hot.
 We are at the dawn of AI, and all my skills are uniquely keyed for this future.
 I just need to organize.

 ### The Evolution of Note-Taking Tools